+Considerations:

-Considerations: English I Honors or English I EOC performance
+English I Honors or English EOC

+performance

 Course Description: This course is designed to prepare students for the AP English Language & Composition course.
 Since the student enrolled in this course has already achieved a high degree of fluency in writing clearly and effectively, the language and composition study during the year is supplemented with advanced composition study based upon literary themes.
 Students will read extensively both inside and outside class, including a summer reading requirement, in which literary analysis skills will be emphasized.
-Students will also write in various genres, including narrative, expository, persuasive, interpretive, analytical, research, and procedural/work-related pieces which supplement the study of literature.
+Students will also write in various genres, including narrative, expository, analytical. interpretive, research. persuasive. procedural/work-related pieces which supplement the study of literature.
 Only students who have successfully mastered the competencies of reading and writing in English I/Honors may enroll in this course.

-\Honors courses address learning objectives with greater depth and a faster pace along with higher expectations for student performance.
+Honors courses address learning objectives with greater depth and a faster pace along with higher expectations for student performance.

-ECHS English III Dual Credit (ECHS-ENG III DC)
+ECHS English III Dual Credit A

-Prerequisite: College level ready in Reading and Writing

-• CVC Course - ENGL 1301: Composition I
+Prerequisite: College level ready in Reading and Writing Dallas College Course - ENGL 1301: Composition I